-NS 802 Health Care Delivery Systems and Managed Care 3 semester hours

-This course is an overview of the American health care system.
+NS 802 Health Care Delivery Systems and Managed Care 3 semester hours This course is an overview of the American health care system.
 It includes the study of the evolution and current state of health care services and insurance, health professionals, and health services financing.
-HMOs, PPOs and POS plans will be reviewed.
-Additionally, managed care functions, contracting and current health policy issues relating to health care delivery will be discussed.
+Health care delivery models will be studied including access to care, "best practice" standards, managed care functions, contracting and current health policy issues relating to health care delivery.
+There will be an emphasis on quality control, outcome expectancies, disparities in care, issues of diversity and the role of the graduate prepared nurse in the national health care system.
+Prerequisites: GR 799; admission to Master of Science in Nursing (MSN) or Health Care Business Leadership (HCBL) program or petition with approval by the Master of Science in Nursing program director.